You talk, we act.

-We are now sharing these with residents and our community partners.
+We shared these with residents and our community partners.

-Then, toward the end of the year, we’ll develop our new CHIP.
+Toward the end of this year, we’ll develop our new Community Health Improvement Plan (CHIP).
 That plan will be the community's guide for the next 5 years as we work to improve your health outcomes.

 We can’t do it alone.
 Please join us!
 Contact CHIP Coordinator Karen Meyer by email or at (253) 961-4803.